 Although these steps will help to reduce mice, there is no substitute for monthly pest control service from a trained Bug Bully Pest Control professional who is licensed to use and purchase restricted-use products.
 There are certain products that allow a Bug Bully technician to eliminate mice even quicker.
 Also a trained eye can spot potential trouble areas before customers ever notice a problem.

-Bug Bully offers free consultations to any restaurant that would like to discuss their pest control options or to have a current pest control plan evaluated.
+Bug Bully offers free consultations to any restaurant that would like to discuss its mouse exclusion options or to have a current mouse removal plan evaluated.

 2. German Roaches